 How do I apply for financial aid?

-The school and the FACE Foundation use FACTS Grant and Aid Assessment Form, a third-party tuition assistance company, to collect the necessary financial information and provide a fair evaluation for tuition assistance.
-The application can be accessed at the beginning of December.
+The school and the FACE Foundation use FACTS Grant & Aid Assessment Form, a third-party tuition assistance company, to collect the necessary financial information and provide a fair evaluation for tuition assistance.
+The application can be accessed mid-November.

 If you are new to completing the FACTS Grant & Aid Assessment, please view this video on what to expect in the application process.